 Who murdered Joseph Wybran?

 From the very first hours, the investigation was badly handled: no one thought it necessary to secure the premises.
 The parking lot reopened the next morning.
 The bullet that killed Jo Wybran was never found.
-An ambulance driver anonymously testifies to having seen three suspicious individuals lurking around a few days before.
-This allows us to draw up a sketch of one of them.
+An ambulance driver anonymously testified to having seen three suspicious individuals lurking around a few days before.
+This allowed the police to draw up a sketch of one of them.
 This same ambulance driver reported to the police again a few days later, stating that he had recognized “the man with the beard” in Joseph Wybran’s funeral procession, while watching the TV news.
-“The sketch will never be released,” says Emmy Wybran, “the investigators showed it to me alone.
+“The sketch was never released,” says Emmy Wybran, “the investigators showed it to me alone.
 I could not identify this man.
 He was not an acquaintance.”

-Two days later, a mysterious organisation, Jund al-Haaq (Soldiers of Justice), claimed responsibility for the attack from Beirut.
-The Belgian anti-terrorist services recognize this signature: Jund al-Haaq is one of the many aliases used by the Fatah Revolutionary Council, the organisation of Abu Nidal, the “Father of the struggle” in Arabic.
-These “Soldiers of Justice” first made themselves known on December 18, 1988, by claiming responsibility for the kidnapping of the Belgian doctor Jan Cools in Lebanon, and later for the hostage-taking of the French-Belgian family Houtekins-Kets.
+Two days later, a mysterious organization, Jund al-Haaq (Soldiers of Justice), claimed responsibility for the attack from Beirut.
+The Belgian anti-terrorist services were familiar with this organization: Jund al-Haaq was one of the many aliases used by the Fatah Revolutionary Council, the organization of Abu Nidal, the “Father of the struggle” in Arabic.
+These “Soldiers of Justice” first made themselves known on December 18, 1988, by claiming responsibility for the abduction of the Belgian doctor Jan Cools in Lebanon, and later for the hostage-taking of the French-Belgian Houtekins-Kets family.
 On 31 March 1989, the organisation admitted responsibility for the assassination of Abdullah Al Adhal, the imam of the Grand Mosque of Brussels, and his librarian.
-Prior to that, it had also committed a series of other anti-Jewish acts – such as the burning of a Jewish circle in Copenhagen – and attacks in Thailand and Pakistan against Saudi diplomats.
+Prior to that, it had also committed a series of other anti-Jewish acts – such as the burning of a Jewish site in Copenhagen – and attacks in Thailand and Pakistan against Saudi diplomats.

-The modus operandi of Joseph Wybran’s assassination is unequivocal: all anti-terrorism specialists are unanimous in concluding that he was the victim of a trained killer who was well informed of the doctor’s schedule.
-Gendarmerie experts recognize the features of an international terrorist attack, including logistical support to enable the escape and provide a safe haven for the assassin.
-Once the attack had been classified, the security, police, gendarmerie and intelligence services launched their investigations, each following its own path, without much consultation.
-Despite the links between the Great Mosque case and that of Dr: Wybran, which had an identical modus operandi and comparable ballistics, the investigation around this main lead quickly went round in circles.
-All other leads are then considered – revenge, crime of passion, settling of scores in a case of stolen paintings, and even the possibility that Wybran was a Mossad agent … – but they are just as quickly abandoned.
-Years pass and the investigation stalls.
+The modus operandi of Joseph Wybran’s assassination is unequivocal: all anti-terrorism specialists have been unanimous in concluding that he was the victim of a trained killer who was well informed of the doctor’s schedule.
+Law enforcement experts recognize the features of an international terrorist attack, including logistical support to enable escape and provide a safe haven for the assassin.
+Once the attack had been classified, the security, police, gendarmerie and intelligence intelligence services each launched their own investigation, separate inquiries that probably languished for want of collaboration.
+Despite the links between the Great Mosque case and that of Dr: Wybran, which had an identical modus operandi and comparable ballistics, the investigation around the main lead went nowhere quickly.
+All other leads were then considered – revenge, crime of passion, settling of scores in a case of stolen paintings, and even the possibility that Wybran was a Mossad agent … – but they were just as quickly abandoned.
+Years passed and the investigation stalled.

-Seventeen years later, in January 2006, an assistant prosecutor, Bernard Michielsen, tried to relaunch the case by exhuming the famous sketch for a witness search.
-Without success: the file is back in the closet.
+Seventeen years later, however, in January 2006, an assistant prosecutor, Bernard Michielsen, tried to use the famous sketch of the suspect to crack the cold case.
+He was not successful.

 A confession reopened the investigation,

-Because in the Wybran affair, the situation changed at the beginning of 2008 with the arrest in Morocco of around thirty Islamist activists suspected of belonging to the Al-Qaeda network and plotting against King Mohammed VI.
-Among them – the presumed mastermind of this network – is a fifty-one year old man called Abdelkader Belliraj.
+This break in the Wybran affair occured in 2008 with the arrest in Morocco of around thirty Islamist activists suspected of belonging to the Al-Qaeda network and plotting against King Mohammed VI.
+Among them – the presumed mastermind of this network – was a 51 year old man called Abdelkader Belliraj.
 This Moroccan, who has also held Belgian nationality since June 2000, was arrested in Marrakech on 18 January, as he was leaving the Fashion Hotel, which he managed even though it was registered in his brother’s name.
-Belliraj regularly travelled to Morocco to supervise the business of the three-star hotel in the city centre, which has a café with a nice patio.
+Belliraj regularly traveled to Morocco to supervise the business of the three-star hotel in the city center, which hboasts café with and patio.
 According to Moroccan police sources, the place was known as a den of outlaws.
 Belliraj was arrested and interrogated in Temara prison for 12 days, then in Rabat and finally in Casablanca.
 A month after his arrest, the Moroccan government announced on 18 February 2008 the dismantling of a clandestine jihadist terrorist network, of which he was the leader.

-Belliraj has a full curriculum vitae: suspected terrorist leader, assassin, gangster, informer – and hotelier.
-The course of this man over a quarter of a century traces a singular history of Islamic radicalism.
+Belliraj had a long rap sheet and CV: suspected terrorist leader, assassin, gangster, informer – and hotelier.
+The peregrinations of this man over a quarter of a century represented in miniature the evolution of radical Islam in the same period.
 The various investigations suggest that he met Ayatollah Rouhollah Khomeini in 1981 and shared a table with Osama bin Laden just ten days before the September 11 attacks.
-A leading ideologue in Moroccan radical circles and henchman of the Palestinian mercenary Abu Nidal, he is also a fundraiser for al-Qaeda.
-But at the same time, Belliraj also became a paid informant for Belgian State Security: a grain of sand that will block the judicial machine.
+A leading ideologue in Moroccan radical circles and henchman of the Palestinian mercenary Abu Nidal, he was also a fundraiser for al-Qaeda.
+But at the same time, Belliraj also became a paid informant for Belgian State Security: a fact that will prove gum up the works of the judicial machine.

 Abdelkader Belliraj’s confessions during his interrogations in 2008, recorded in a report by the Moroccan examining magistrate, shed light on the murder of Joseph Wybran.
 Belliraj states, among other things, that he came into contact with the terrorist organisation of Abu Nidal during his stay in Algeria in 1988.
 One of his tasks was to collect information on Saudi personalities in Belgium.
 After three months of investigations into the Belliraj case, during which he attended the trial, journalist Kristof Clerix, a specialist in the secret services, published a series of very detailed articles in the magazine MO* (Mondiaal Nieuws).
 He traces the terrorist’s career from 1971 to 2009.
 The information on the six murders in Belgium is taken from the interrogations in the possession of the investigating judge.